insarlab/MintPy/docs/CONTRIBUTING.md

 If the pull request discussion results in changes, commit new changes to `my_user_name/my_new_feature_branch`, they will show up in the pull request in `insarlab` automatically.

-## Test, before push back to `insarlab/master` ##
+## Testing ##

-It's a good idea to test any changes or bugs you have fixed, in the feature branch before pushing back to `insarlab/master` branch.
-We realize that we don't have a complete testing system in place yet, except for an overall testing script `test_smallbaselineApp.py`, run
+It's a good idea to test any changes or bugs you have fixed, in the feature branch before issuing the pull request.
+We realize that we don't have a complete testing system in place yet (maybe you can contribute this!), except for an overall testing script `test_smallbaselineApp.py`, run

 ```
 ${MINTPY_HOME}/test/test_smallbaselineApp.py